guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 * `List.concat` concatenates a number of element lists.

-# Chatper 17 - Working with other collections
+# Chapter 17 - Working with other collections

 ## Sequences